DigitalPublishingToolkit/NN09/md/10Rules.md

 Platforms cater to our demands without tying us down: if access to a car is more important to us than owning one, we can carpool.
-We can rent out our room for a few days because Airbnb, and similar outlets, make it easy for us to arrange.
+We can rent out our room for a few days because Airbnb and similar outlets make it easy for us to arrange.
 We can trade unwanted items on Ebay, where buyers can be found for practically anything.
 And while Facebook has become an internet identification service of sorts, Twitter serves us